BaneleMlamleli/BatchFileCreator/README.md

 This is a small Java application that creates and generates a correctly formatted batch file with test data.
 I created this because I'm simply lazy to manually create these batch files.

+## Project design

+This project is split into three main parts.

+- Front-end: Using JSwing application for GIU
+- Scraping the [OFAC](https://sanctionssearch.ofac.treas.gov/) Sanctions List website using Selenium with Java
+- Storing the Sanctions list test data into SQLite database

 ## Tech-stack for the project

 - ![Apache NetBeans IDE](./src/main/java/icons/netbeans.png) IDE 28